Services

 Nonprofit Program Management

 Because I have worked with so many nonprofits and funders in so many different capacities, I have a lot of experience formulating budgets, planning new initiatives, nurturing staff and building out complex project timelines.
-While my deepest experiences are in communications and public policy, I have considerable skills in program evaluation, research and planning that I adapt to the needs of each client I work with.
+While my deepest experiences are in fundraising, grantmaking and communications, I have considerable skills in program evaluation, research and planning that I adapt to the needs of each client I work with.

 Research